ithinuel/ithinuel/_posts/2018-05-15-building-your-own-rust-toolchain.md

 ---
 layout: post
-title: "Brewing your own rust toolchain"
+title: "Brewing your own Rust toolchain"
 categories: rust
 tags: rust toolchain
 image: /assets/img/rust-logo-256x256.png
 date:   2018-05-15 23:14:00 +0100
 ---

-Assuming you already have rustup with a (stable/beta) toolchain installed.
-The following list of shell commands will get you a fresh homebrewed rust toolchain.
+Assuming you already have rustup with a (stable or beta) toolchain installed, the following list of shell commands will get you a fresh homebrewed Rust toolchain.

 ```sh
 git clone git@github.com:rust-lang/rust.git